scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 this ``StandardizeSpect``
 is fit to a set of spectrograms, such as the training set.
-The fit model is saved during training as part of the results and then loaded automatically by vak for evaluation or when generating predictions for new data.
+The fit transform is saved during training as part of the results and then loaded automatically by vak for evaluation or when generating predictions for new data.